espressif/esp-iot-solution/tools/cmake_utilities/README.md

       espressif/cmake_utilities: "0.*"
     ```

-2. Include the CMake file you needed in your component's CMakeLists.txt after idf_component_register, or your project's CMakeLists.txt
+2. Include the CMake file you need in your component's CMakeLists.txt after `idf_component_register`, or in your project's CMakeLists.txt

     ```cmake
     // Note: should remove .cmake postfix when using include(), otherwise the requested file will not found
     // Note: should place this line after `idf_component_register` function
-    // Include the top CMake file which will include other CMake files include(cmake_utilities)

-    // Or, only include the one you needed. include(package_manager)
+    // only include the one you needed. include(package_manager)
     ```